julesbonard/Flocoback/README.md

 ```
 npm run resync
 ```
-this command need to be execute everytime you changed the database.
+this command need to be execute everytime you change the database.

 ## File organization